Ramakrishnaragi/sample_repo/rails-postgres-docker/README.md

 ## Description

-> The Ruby on Rails capstone project ([remember what they are?](https://github.com/microverseinc/curriculum-html-css/blob/main/articles/capstone_intro.md)) is about building a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
+> The Ruby on Rails capstone project is about building a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.

 - I created a Ruby on Rails application that allows the user to: